danyl-infosec/Remediation-SOC-Lab/README.md

 ![Lab 3 Screenshot 2](https://raw.githubusercontent.com/danyl-infosec/Remediation-SOC-Lab/refs/heads/main/Lab%203%20Screenshot%202.png)

 ### Pyramid of Pain Mapping
-- **IOC level**: Quick containment, but attacker can easily pivot by changing IP.
+- **IOC level**: Quick containment, but the attacker can easily pivot by changing IP using techniques like fast flux.
-- Demonstrates immediate defensive action at the network edge.

 ### Reflection
 Blocking IPs provides rapid relief but is fragile against attacker adaptation.
 It reinforces the need to escalate detection to higher levels of the Pyramid of Pain.